 Myths about Games and Violence

-The American public and the U.S. Supreme Court agree: video games should be protected as art and free speech.
-But some lawmakers think that the games we play with friends, family and community members across the Internet should be restricted.
+The American public and the U.S. Supreme Court agree: video games should be protected under the First Amendment.
+But some lawmakers think that the games we play with friends, family and community members should be restricted.

 We know this is wrong -- and we know you do, too!
-We defend video games from these attacks by debunking myths about video game violence and regulations.
+We defend video games from these attacks by debunking myths about video games and violence.

-The Entertainment Software Association (ESA) took a hard look at the facts about video games and violence as well as what experts have to say about the issue in the Essential Facts about Games and Violence report.
+The Entertainment Software Association (ESA) took a hard look at what experts have to say about the issue in the Essential Facts about Games and Violence report.
 Here are the facts you should know:

-- The U.S. Supreme Court, U.S. Surgeon General, Federal Trade Commission and Federal Communications Commission have the same conclusion: there is no causal link between violent programming and violent behavior.
+- The U.S. Supreme Court, U.S. Surgeon General, Federal Trade Commission and Federal Communications Commission and the United Nations child welfare agency (UNICEF) have the same conclusion: there is no causal link between violent programming and violent behavior.

 - Violent crime has decreased dramatically since the early 1990s, despite an increase in the number of video games being played.

-- 85% of parents are aware of the Entertainment Software Rating Board (ESRB) and 88% of parents whose children play games believe the ESA rating system is either very or somewhat helpful in choosing games for their children.
+- 82% of parents are aware of the Entertainment Software Rating Board (ESRB) and 95% belive the ESRB ratings system are accurate.

 What does science say?